Profinite Subgroup Accessibility and Recognition of Amalgamated Factors: Introduction

 In this paper, we employ a similar idea to attack Question \ref{Question}.
 The difficulty in generalising to free products with non-trivial amalgamation is twofold.
 First, there no longer exists a direct sum decomposition of augmentation ideals, so the continuous derivation of $\Gh$ must be obtained by alternative means.
-We do this in Theorem \ref{Thm::Subgroup Accessibility} for all graphs of groups.
+We do this in Theorem~\ref{Thm::Subgroup Accessibility} for all graphs of groups.
 The second difficulty lies in the increased complexity of Bass--Serre theoretic manipulations necessary to retrieve the desired decomposition.
 This we accomplish in Section \ref{Sec::Amalgams}.
-Thus, we prove the following result, which answers Question \ref{Question} positively in the class of virtually free groups.
+Thus, we prove the following result, which answers Question \ref{Question} positively in the class of virtually free groups\footnote{This question was also asked by Ian Agol at the \textit{Workshop on Profinite Rigidity} held at the ICMAT in Madrid, June 2023.}.

 \begin{restatable}{theorem}{MTB} Let $\Gamma$ be a finitely generated virtually free group, let $\Delta \leq \Gamma$ be a finitely generated subgroup and let $K \leq \Gh$ be a finite subgroup of the profinite completion.
 The following are equivalent: \begin{enumerate}[(a)] \item there exists a closed subgroup $L \leq \Gh$ such that $\Gh = \Db \amalg_K L$; \item there exist subgroups $\Lambda, \Chi \leq \Gamma$ and $h \in \Db$ with $\Gamma = \Delta \am \Lambda$ and $\Chi = h^{-1}Kh$. \end{enumerate} \end{restatable}